 “Pupils’ benefit from a wide range of optional subjects at GCSE.
 The broad range of subjects, including the availability of three modern foreign languages and of separate sciences, is a strong feature of the curriculum, together with the fact that all girls study English literature, in addition to English.”

-The other 4 GCSEs that girls will take are chosen from the list of option subjects, and these include most of the subjects the girls have studied since joining Year 7.
-Girls take a Modern Foreign Language and are encouraged to also study either History or Geography to fulfill EBacc requirements.
-Each girl is advised individually in order to create the most suitable curriculum for her.
+The other 4 GCSEs that pupils will take are chosen from the list of option subjects, and these include most of the subjects they have studied since joining Year 7.
+Pupils take a Modern Foreign Language and are encouraged to also study either History or Geography to fulfill EBacc requirements.
+Each pupil is advised individually in order to create the most suitable curriculum for them.